RyanSanford13/M.S.-Thesis/README.md

     	<br> &emsp; *checkIntersect.m*
      	<br> &emsp; &emsp; Description: determines if a line intersects a trinagulated mesh; determines if the needle path, represented as <br> &emsp; &emsp; a line, intersects the sphere target (sphere triangulated mesh)
 	<br> &emsp; *generatePointsAlongLine.m*
- 	<br> &emsp; &emsp; Description: generates points along a line a uniform distances; generates the dwell locations along the path <br> &emsp; &emsp; of the needle path,
+ 	<br> &emsp; &emsp; Description: generates points along a line a uniform distances; generates the dwell locations along the path <br> &emsp; &emsp; of the needle path
   	<br> &emsp; *isPointInSphere.m*
    	<br> &emsp; &emsp; Description: determines if a point lies withing a sphere mesh; determines if a dwell position is located within <br> &emsp; &emsp; the spherical target
     	<br> &emsp; *greedy_needle_selection.m*